heapingScoops/odin-react-memory-cards/README.md

 # React CV
 Odin Project exercise.
 Memory game hooked up to external API.
-Try and guess select cards you have not yet selected.
+Try and select cards you have not yet selected.
 Cards re-order on click.
-If you click a slected card, high score is saved, but current score goes back to zero.
-Cards fill randomly/dynamically from external image API (unless you reload too many times in one hour, then it defaults to dummy data :/).
-The focus was to understand passing props, raising state, and data binding.
-Lord forgive the folder structure and CSS.
+If you click a previously-slected card, high score is saved, but current score goes back to zero.
+Card content populates randomly/dynamically from external image API (unless you reload too many times in one hour, then it defaults to dummy data :/).
+The focus was to understand API calls and complex state management.

 ## View Deployed Site
 https://taupe-trifle-4cdec4.netlify.app/